-You may notice that the FFI with Java is very similar to the Ffi With C. This page highlights the difference and avoids repeating the information present in the documentation of the Ffi With C. For this reason, it is strongly recommended that you read Ffi With C before this page.
+You may notice that the FFI with Java is very similar to the FFI With C. This page highlights the difference and avoids repeating the information present in the documentation of the FFI With C. For this reason, it is strongly recommended that you read FFI With C before this page.

 Extern methods implemented in Java